Fedihosting-Foundation-Forks/fep/fep/c551/fep-c551.md

 Test Results SHOULD have a property named `info` whose value is a string.

-Test Results MAY have a property named `pointer` that contextualizes the `outcome`, e.g. including an invalid value that led to the `outcome` and described in `info`.
+Test Results MAY have a property named `pointer` that contextualizes the `outcome`, e.g. an object with a property for each value that led to the `outcome`.
+For example, if a test outcome is `failed` because some number was too low, you can set the result `info` to "number too low" and `pointer` to `{ number: 100 }`.

 <!-- section break -->